kiwicampus/SD-final-project/planner/docs/homework.md

 6. **Implement/Trapezoidal turn profile**- package: [`graphics`](https://github.com/kiwicampus/2D-Test-Track-Service-Desk-Project/tree/main/planner/ROS2/src/path_planner), Node: [`node_planner.py`](https://github.com/kiwicampus/2D-Test-Track-Service-Desk-Project/tree/main/planner/ROS2/src/path_planner/path_planner/node_planner.py) -> Implement the function `get_profile_turn` to get a list of waypoints for a trapezoidal turn profile to get the points and the times where and when the robot should be pointing.
 You can not add more input or output arguments to the function.
 You can follow the method and operations explained in this link: https://www.linearmotiontips.com/how-to-generate-motion-profile-for-linear-system/ .
 And read carefully the instructions and the documentation in the function.

+If you finish successfully all the points, you must have a window like this (with sounds included):

+ <p align="center">
+     <img src="https://user-images.githubusercontent.com/43115782/114318886-99dbdf80-9ad4-11eb-947a-e7c6e417fec2.gif" alt="test_Track_map" width="300"/>
+</p>

 ### *Information Management*

-For the second part of the basics we want to assess the use of apis and information management, as well as written communication, problem solving, reporting skills and learn new technologies quickly and effectively, you can make use of online tutorials to guide you, however you will do it when you are working :)
+For the second part of the basics we want to assess the use of API's and information management, as well as written communication, problem solving, reporting skills and learn new technologies quickly and effectively, you can make use of online tutorials to guide you, however you will do it when you are working :)

 1. **Generate GCP credentials:** If you don't have an account generate one, you don't need to have billing activated, it will only be used in a basic way, the credentials can be saved anywhere you want.

-2. **Authenticate credentials:** You must analyze the stack and decide in which scripts you must authenticate the credentials to be able to use the api later, keep in mind that the place you choose is because you want to get/upload information to google sheets.
+2. **Authenticate credentials:** You must analyze the stack and decide in which scripts you must authenticate the credentials to be able to use the API later, keep in mind that the place you choose is because you want to get/upload information to google sheets.
+We use the following library: https://google-auth.readthedocs.io/en/master/

-3. **Upload information to google sheet:** You must add a piece of code where you think it should go (be careful not to break anything), this code must add a new line in a google sheet every time a routine is started, the following information must be loaded: id (routine number), date, time, routine id, total distance, total time.
+3. **Upload information to google sheet:** You must add a piece of code where you think it should go (be careful not to break anything), this code must add a new line in a google sheet every time a routine is started, the following information must be loaded: incremental id for the gsheet (different than routine id, date, time, routine id, total distance, total time.
+We use the following library: https://docs.gspread.org/en/latest/

 4. **Make a report:** You should make a report explaining briefly what you did, the resources you used and all the necessary information you think we need to verify the result, it should not be a line by line explanation of what you did, just a description of the result, what you used and how we can access the information you saved.
 You can use any means and in the most assertive way to show it, just keep in mind that you must provide us with a way to see it for us.

-If you finish successfully all the points, you must have a window like this (with sounds included):

- <p align="center">
-     <img src="https://user-images.githubusercontent.com/43115782/114318886-99dbdf80-9ad4-11eb-947a-e7c6e417fec2.gif" alt="test_Track_map" width="300"/>
-</p>
+*Note: The libraries you include to run them must be containerized so that we can test your solution.*

 ---
 **REMEMBER**: